iris-i/ScrollingLayout-Sifacore/README.md

-Created by Codrops
+Created by Iris.I

-Please read more about our license here: http://tympanus.net/codrops/licensing/
+Based on the Fixed background scrolling-layout website on http://tympanus.net/codrops/2013/05/02/fixed-background-scrolling-layout/